 Here’s what you get when you work with me.

 Solid work ethic – I have performed business writing of various kinds for twenty years, so I am accustomed to making tight deadlines.
 In my personal life, I write every day, even if it’s only taking a few minutes to jot down some notes.
 It’s like physical exercise: it gets easier the more I do it while forcing me to keep pushing my limits.
-Additionally, I read daily, as much as I can.
-It allows me to see what types of books are available, as well as providing me with inspiration.

-Storytelling – I love folklore and mythology.
-I love the fairy tales where unsuspecting people fall into traps laid by mischievous or malevolent beings.
+Storytelling – I love folklore and mythology, especially the fairy tales where unsuspecting people fall into traps laid by mischievous or malevolent beings.
 There’s the sense that the protagonist has stumbled into a story that has been going on for years, and he or she is as likely to become another victim as get out of the situation.
 The characters in my horror and fantasy tales find themselves being written into a greater legend.
 I strive to provide a brief part of a grand story.

 Scene description – I receive a lot of positive feedback about the descriptions I use.
 I’m not sure what I do differently than others.
 I just walk through my scenes and verbally illustrate what I see.
 How much detail I provide is dependent on the pace I need to establish.

-Taking criticism – From hearing, “This could use a rewrite” or “I love this!” to standing up in a crowded room in response to “Ugh, who wrote this?”, I’m regularly on the receiving end of criticism, constructive and otherwise.
+Taking criticism – From hearing, “This could use a rewrite” or “I love this!” to standing up in a crowded room in response to “Ugh, who wrote this?”, I’ve regularly been on the receiving end of criticism, constructive and otherwise.
 I’ll take it all.
 I crave multiple points of view because it allows me to see the world from many angles, all of which are useful.